 Informaton of Staff:

-AZTEC High School keeps on hand all creditials and resumes of our teachers.
-Please ask if you would like to review your child's teacher resume.
+AZTEC High School keeps on hand all staff member's credentials and resumes.
+Please ask if you would like to review staff credentials and resumes.